We may earn a commission when you buy through links in our articles. Learn more.

 Philip II (Spain)

 Spain is an excellent faith victory civ, with combat bonuses against people who follow different religions.
-You can also build fleets and armadas early, creating up a huge navy to rule the seas.
+You can also build fleets and armadas early, creating a huge navy to rule the seas.
 They could maybe be a little higher on this list if it weren’t for their slightly scattershot benefits that don’t always come in handy.

 El Escorial